IgorTodorovskiIBM/blog/_posts/2025-08-22-agentic-ai.md

 As a developer in the [zopen community](https://zopen.community/), I’m always looking for ways to streamline my workflow on z/OS.
 With agentic AI now at the forefront, I was extremely curious if I could "agentify" parts of my workflow.
 As an experiment, I wanted to see if I could use agentic AI to control `zopen` with natural language.
 For example, what if you could simply ask your terminal: **"Show me all the installed zopen packages,"** or **"Install git and less for me,"** and it would invoke the zopen tools to perform those operations in a secure way.
 Thanks to LLM models and the MCP protocol, this is no longer a pipe dream!

 As of this writing, the tools to build a powerful AI assistant for z/OS are here!
 And thanks to the technologies I will cover today, you now have the flexibility to run the LLMs either on your local workstation or **directly on z/OS itself**.

+Our custom zopen MCP Server, which translates AI requests into real commands.

+Ollama running the powerful Qwen2 language model directly on my machine.

+Crush from Charmbracelet, a terminal-native AI agent that ties everything together.

 In this blog, we'll cover the flexible architecture that makes this possible, using our custom `zopen` MCP Server, an AI model served by Ollama or llama.cpp, and the Crush terminal agent from Charmbracelet.